Sonnet: Polish

 the Tsar sentenced him to exile in the Crimean Peninsula.
 Mickiewicz's sonnet sequence focuses heavily on the culture and Islamic religion of the Crimean Tatars.
 The sequence was translated into English by Edna Worthley Underwood.

 Russian

 In the 18th century, after the westernizing reforms of Peter the Great, Russian poets (among others Alexander Sumarokov and Mikhail Kheraskov) began to experiment with sonnets, but the form was soon overtaken in popularity by the more flexible Onegin stanza.
 This was used by Alexander Pushkin for his novel in verse Eugene Onegin and has also been described as the 'Onegin sonnet', since it consists of fourteen lines.
 It is, however, aberrant in rhyme scheme and the number of stresses per line and is better described as having only a family resemblance to the sonnet.
 The form was adapted by other poets later, including by Mikhail Lermontov in his narrative of "The Tambov Treasurer's Wife".

 Slovenian

-In Slovenia the sonnet became a national verse form.
-The greatest Slovenian poet, France Prešeren, wrote many sonnets.
-His best known work worldwide is Sonetni venec (A Wreath of Sonnets), which is an example of crown of sonnets.
-Another work of his is the sequence Sonetje nesreče (Sonnets of Misfortune).
-In writing sonnets Prešeren was followed by many later poets.
-After the Second World War sonnets remained very popular.
-Slovenian poets write both traditional rhymed sonnets and modern ones, unrhymed, in free verse.
-Among them are Milan Jesih and Aleš Debeljak.
-The metre for sonnets in Slovenian poetry is iambic pentameter with feminine rhymes, based both on the Italian endecasillabo and German iambic pentameter.
+In Slovenia the sonnet became a national verse form, using iambic pentameter with feminine rhymes, based both on the Italian endecasillabo and German iambic pentameter.